Paddy Ridsdale: Career

-She was the wife of Sir Julian Ridsdale.
 She served as an intelligence operative during World War II.
-It was later disclosed that she had assisted Fleming's counter-intelligence efforts during World War II.
-She was responsible for helping deceive the Axis by creating a fictitious identity for a body that had turned up drowned in Operation Mincemeat.
+It was later disclosed that she may have assisted Fleming's counter-intelligence efforts during World War II by helping create a fictitious identity for a body in Operation Mincemeat.
 The body was "disguise[d] as that of a naval officer, complete with totally convincing "secret" papers showing a different plan of attack ... [t]he body, appearing to be a casualty from a shot-down plane, would then be floated ashore in Spain, where local German spies would find it ...
 Fleming's task was to make the body totally convincing.
-The book covers the minute attention paid to detail, which included placing theatre tickets and love letters in 'Major Martin's' pockets Paddy Bennett is one of two probable authors of those love letters.
+The book covers the minute attention paid to detail, which included placing theatre tickets and love letters in "Major Martin"'s pockets."
+Paddy Bennett is one of two probable authors of those love letters, the other being Hester Leggatt.
+According to Ben Macintyre they were written by Leggatt; Denis Smyth identifies the author as Paddy, who claimed she had written them.

 Personal life

+She was the wife of Sir Julian Ridsdale.
 She was chairwoman of the Conservative MPs' Wives club for which she was appointed a DBE in 1991, ten years after her husband's knighthood.
 She survived her husband, who died in 2004; they had been married since 1942 and had one daughter, Penny.